Bearing pressure: Bolt used as a stop

 In a bolted connection, the role of the bolts is normally to press one parts on the other; the adherence (friction) is opposed to the tangent forces and prevents the parts from sliding apart.
 In some cases however, the adherence is not sufficient.
 The bolts then play the role of stops: the screws endure shear stress whereas the hole endure bearing pressure.

+In order to increase the bearing pressure of a material, there are several factors that can be considered.
+One of the most effective methods is to increase the surface area of the material.
+By increasing the surface area, the load is distributed over a larger area, reducing the bearing pressure.